 A spicy 30-minute meal full of Caribbean flavor, this easy Jamaican rice and pigeon peas recipe with coconut milk will transport you to the islands.
-A delicious addition to your "rice and beans" repertoire using either canned pigeon peas or homemade.
+A delicious addition to your "rice and beans" recipe collection using either canned pigeon peas or homemade.

 Want to save this post?